Best Slow Cooker, Gluten-Free Stuffing Recipe

 Tip!
 Buy your boxed stuffing in early November, just in case it sells out.
 Remember, this recipe calls for two boxes of gluten-free stuffing mix.

-It is a good idea to grab extra boxes now to keep on hand for upcoming holidays or throughout the year.
+It is a good idea to grab a couple of extra boxes now to keep on hand for upcoming holidays or throughout the year.
 Just double-check the expiration dates.

 Gluten-Free Chicken Broth